tjterlizzi/NA_diversity/README.md

 # Terlizzi and Minckley (2023) Supplemental Materials
 This repository contains all of the data and code used in the analysis published in Terlizzi and Minckley (2023) in the journal of ______.
 ## What can I do with this code?
 Within this repository are 4 RMarkdown files, each executing different portions of the analysis done in the above paper.
-The file named smthdata_v2_Brewer.RMD contains code used to smooth each of the sites to 1000-year resolution and to a temporal range from 0 to 150 cal ka BP.
+The file named smthdata_v2_Brewer.RMD contains the code used to smooth each of the sites to 1000-year resolution and to a temporal range from 0 to 150 cal ka BP.
+A 100000-year sliding window average is used to generate the smoother for each of our selected site pollen records.
+Within the file named bien_trait_collection.RMD is the code used to access observation data for seven preselected plant functional traits for specific plant taxa from the BIEN trait database.
+The code is also used to filter out traits for aquatic taxa and taxa not native to North America.
+Using the trait data imported from BIEN, the code calculates trait averages for each taxa used in the analysis of Terlizzi and Minckley (2023).
 ## How can I run this code?